The role of shape disorder in the collective behaviour of aligned fibrous matter: Mechanical properties of fiber stacks

 To further understand how fiber shape disorder determines the compression of the stack, we performed numerical simulations on 2-dimensional systems.
 We investigated three classes of two-dimensional disordered systems.
 In this configuration, fiber rearrangements are forbidden.

-First, in order to validate our simulation method, we consider a stack of perfectly ordered sinusoidal fibers referred to as the {\sl reference system} (ref) in the following (see figure \ref{figsimurefsmd} top inset).

-As a second step, we introduce phase disorder to the system by choosing a random translation phase shift $\varphi_i$ homogeneously distributed in phase space $\varphi_i \in [0,2 \pi]$, referred to as single mode disorder systems (SMD).

-Finally, we investigate fiber stacks with a {\sl power-law disorder} (PLD), inspired by the features of the experimentally measured distributions (Figs.~\ref{figspectre}).
-This allowed us, by varying the exponent $\alpha$ between 2 and 5, to test the self-consistent model by exploring a disorder range wider than that of the experimental systems.
+First, in order to validate our simulation method, we consider a stack of perfectly ordered sinusoidal fibers referred to as the {\sl reference system} (ref) in the following (see Fig. \ref{figsimurefsmd} top inset).
+As a second step, we introduce phase disorder to the system by choosing a random phase shift $\varphi_i$ homogeneously distributed in phase space $\varphi_i \in [0,2 \pi]$, referred to as {\it single mode disordered systems} (SMD).
+Finally, we investigate fiber stacks with a {\sl power-law disorder} (PLD), inspired by the features of the experimentally measured distributions (Fig.~\ref{figspectre}).
+This allowed us, by varying the exponent $\alpha$ between 2 and 5, to test the self-consistent model by exploring a range of disorder wider than that of the experimental systems.

-\subsubsection{Reference system (ref).}
+\subsubsection{Reference system (ref)}

-Numerical simulations for the {\sl reference system} are shown in Fig.~\ref{figsimurefsmd} as ($\ast$).
-They exhibit linear elasticity, and the EOS is well described in a large compression range, without any fitting parameter, by Eq. \ref{pref}.
+Numerical simulation for the {\sl reference system} is shown in Fig.~\ref{figsimurefsmd} as ($\ast$) (see the ESI section S2 for more results).
+It exhibits linear elasticity, and the EOS is well described in a large compression range, without any fitting parameter, by eqn (\ref{pref}).
 At very high compressions, the fibers are fully squeezed and the stress is dominated by local excluded volume effects leading to a strong increase well above the bending contribution.